General Strike, Barcelona, February 2019

 Finally, next to home, I stop at my wine shop.

-The owner is Catalan, or at least speaks it to a lot of his customers.
+The owner is Catalan, or at least speaks the language to a lot of his customers.
 I get a bottle of wine and a couple tall cans of Estrella, the bad local beer.

 “You’re not on strike?”
 I ask, as he takes my credit card.